 Innovations by the Hypercar Industry

 Recently, Koenigsegg has been the “poster boy” of innovation in the automobile industry.
 They have and still are innovating in carbon fiber, 3D printing, turbo technology, and with the combustion engine as a whole.
 Carbon fiber has always been used by Koenigsegg, in fact the One:1 is made almost entirely out of carbon fiber; parts of the engine, the body, and even the wheels are made up of carbon fiber (Carbon Fiber Construction, 2013).
-Besides carbon fiber, Koenigsegg “holds some 30 patents for its technology” (Martin, 2016).
+Besides carbon fiber, Koenigsegg “holds some 30 patents for its technology” (Martin, 2016)

 Innovations in Carbon Fiber